 - Insulated thermal jacket—down or synthetic

-- Gaiters—mid-calf minimum*
+- Gaiters—mid-calf minimum (rental included in your climber fee)

 - Fleece or wool hat—warm and covers ears; must fit under helmet